dojo/docs/dojo/replace.rst

 Examples
 ========

-Below are real-world examples of using `dojo.replace`_.
+Below are real-world examples of using dojo.replace.

 Highlighting substitutions
 --------------------------